Stable Diffusion Models, or checkpoint models, are pre-trained Stable Diffusion weights for generating a particular style of images.

 ChilloutMix

 ChilloutMix is a special model for generating photo-quality Asian females.
 It is like the Asian counterpart of F222.
-Use with Korean embedding ulzzang-6500-v1 to generate girls like k-pop.
+Use with Korean embedding ulzzang-6500-v1 to create K-pop girls.

-Like F222, it generates nudes sometimes.
-Suppress with wardrobe terms like “dress” and “jeans” in the prompt, and “nude” in the negative prompt.
+Like F222, it sometimes generates nudes.
+Suppress them with wardrobe terms like “dress” and “jeans” in the prompt and “nude” in the negative prompt.

 Protogen v2.2 (Anime)

 Protogen v2.2 is classy.
-It generates illustration and anime-style images with good taste.
+It generates illustrations and anime-style images that are of good taste.

 GhostMix